Cycling Without Age: History

+Operations

-Often a Cycling Without Age chapter is formed in a neighbourhood area.
+Often when a Cycling Without Age chapter is formed in a neighbourhood area.
 That group then organizes a trishaw and makes it available for excursions to surrounding senior citizens' facilities and other social institutions.
 Volunteers are instructed in the handling of the trishaw and make themselves available as pilots in their free time.
 Other Cycling Without Age chapters are associated with a specific social institution and serve only that facility.